PatrickLumenus/roba/README.md

 Roba provides a few utility functions to assist with miscellaneous tasks.

 ### Parsing Permissions Lists
 There are situations where it is necessary to extract permissions from an entity.
-By default, Roba entities (Actors amd Collectives) expose a `permissionList` property which returns a string array consisting of the entity's permissions.
+By default, Roba entities (Actors amd Collectives) expose a `permissionsList` property which returns a string array consisting of the entity's permissions.
 ```ts
 import { Actor, Collective, Permission } from 'roba';